Forecasting Propagation

 Online Help Index

-PropView uses the selected forecasting engine and technique to predict band openings between your station and a DX stations over the course of a specified UTC day.
+PropView uses the selected forecasting engine and technique to predict band openings between your station and a DX station over the course of a specified UTC day.
 This prediction is driven by settings that you enter in the Conditions, Your Station, DX Station, Prediction Direction, and Prediction Path panels on the Parameters tab of PropView's Main window.
 The resulting prediction is graphically displayed on the Prediction tab of PropView's Main window.

 Conditions panel